-Pieter Levels is a digital nomad making about $600,000 a year.
+Pieter Levels is a digital nomad making about $1m a year.
 He taught himself to code and has an unconventional philosophy.
 This is not an interview but an analysis piece.
 Pieter defied the critics and built Nomad List and Remote OK into successful businesses without cutting edge tools like React or other modern frameworks.
-If you would like to learn more about the business side of things, check out my new product, How Does This Make Revenue?
+If you would like to learn more about the business side of things, check out my new product, Revenue Report?

 Who is Pieter Levels